K-State Animal Science Students Compete in Academic Quadrathlon

 The written exam questions involve any area related to animal science concepts and principles.
 Each team worked on one exam, dividing the questions as they choose.

-The overall champion team members received a custom belt buckle crafted by Max Lang Buckles, Houston, Texas.
-Seventeen-year sponsor of the K-State Academic Quadrathlon and the K-State team is Fourth & Pomeroy Associates, Clay Center, Kansas.
+Eighteenth-year sponsor of the K-State Academic Quadrathlon and the K-State team is Fourth & Pomeroy Associates, Clay Center, Kansas.
+During the past 18 years, more than 1,000 students have competed in the local Academic Quadrathlon.